Kimmeridge: Governance

+For elections to the UK parliament, Kimmeridge is in the South Dorset parliamentary constituency.

-In local government Kimmeridge is governed by Dorset Council at the highest tier, and Kimmeridge Parish Meeting at the lowest tier.
-In county council elections Kimmeridge is within the Purbeck Hills Electoral Division, one of 42 divisions that each elect councillors to Dorset Council.
+In local government, Kimmeridge is in the Dorset unitary authority area at the highest tier.
+Kimmeridge is part of the South East Purbeck ward which elects 1 member to Dorset Council.
+At the lower tier, Kimmeridge is a civil parish which has a Parish Meeting.

+Under former systems of local government, Kimmeridge was in Hasler Hundred until the 19th century, the Wareham and Purbeck Rural District from 1894 to 1974, and Purbeck District from 1974 to 2019.

 Geography

 Kimmeridge village is sited beside a small stream on a roughly southwest-facing slope between the English Channel coast less than 1 mi to the southwest and a curving line of hills immediately to the north and east.
 Measured directly it is about 7 mi west of Swanage, 4.5 mi south of Wareham and 15 mi east of Weymouth.
 Kimmeridge civil parish covers land south and east of Kimmeridge village; it is bounded by the village stream and the copses of Higher and Lower Stonehips to the northwest, Smedmore Hill and the summit of Swyre Head to the northeast, field boundaries beyond Swalland Farm to the southeast, and the coastline between Rope Lake Head and Gaulter Gap to the southwest.
 The neighbouring parishes are Corfe Castle to the southeast, Church Knowle to the east, and Steeple to the north; this last parish includes the western half of Kimmeridge Bay and land very close to Kimmeridge village.

 Kimmeridge civil parish has several protected landscape designations covering it either in whole or part.
 Its coastline forms part of the Jurassic Coast, a World Heritage Site that was designated in 2001 due to the global significance of its geological features and earth science interest.
 The coast at Kimmeridge also forms part of the South Dorset Coast Site of Special Scientific Interest.
-All of Kimmeridge parish is within the Dorset Area of Outstanding Natural Beauty, which is a national designation that signifies the highest level of protection in relation to landscape scenic beauty.
+All of Kimmeridge parish is within the Dorset National Landscape (formerly "Area of Outstanding Natural Beauty"), which is a national designation that signifies the highest level of protection in relation to landscape scenic beauty.
 All the buildings in Kimmeridge village are within the Kimmeridge Conservation Area, which was created by the local planning authority in 1975 because of the historic and architectural interest of the village.
 Over 2000 ha of the coast and underwater environment at Kimmeridge Bay are designated as the Purbeck Marine Wildlife Reserve, the UK's oldest Voluntary Marine Nature Reserve; although offering no legal wildlife protection, there is a visitor centre beside Kimmeridge Bay.